bitstarr/grav-plugin-shortcode-gallery/README.md

 ## About

 The **Shortcode Gallery** Plugin is an extension for [Grav CMS](http://github.com/getgrav/grav).
-A shortcode extension to add simple and customizable galleries to your Grav website.
+A shortcode extension to add simple and customizable galleries to your grav website.
+It's targeting theme developers who seamlessly integrate CSS and JS assets for performance reasons.

-It is a fork of [Shortcode Gallery++](https://github.com/bitstarr/grav-plugin-shortcode-gallery) to fit my personal likings.
+It's a fork of [Shortcode Gallery++](https://github.com/bitstarr/grav-plugin-shortcode-gallery) to fit my personal likings.

 ## Usage